0kJacko/NVIDIA-Drivers-Debloated/README.md

 # NVIDIA-Drivers-Debloated
-A collection of debloated nvidia drivers that will increase peformance while gaming
+A collection of nvidia drivers debloated and modded to increase peformance